cycloidio/ansible-backup/README.md

 ansible-backup
 ==============

-This role install and configure backups for several applications like elasticsearch and mongodb.
+This role installs and configures backups for several applications like elasticsearch and mongodb.

 No global requirements.
 It will depend of what type of backup you want.
 See specific Requirements section for each backup type.

 The only things you need is to specify `backup_type` variable to define what kind of backup you want to setup.

+This role also installs restore procedures, in order to be able to restore a previous backup (possibly from another environment, allowing syncing prod to preprod).
+To only install the restore part, use `restore_only: true`.

 elasticsearch
 =============